ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 To use the gamepad mode, install [ViGEmBus](https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0), edit the file "C:\Program Files\Gear VR Controller\Gear_VR_Controller.dll.config" (default, text editor needs to be run as admin) and restart the app.

-Modify to False in the line under:
+Modify this option from True to False:

 DefaultStabilizePointerClick

-Modify to True in the lines under:
+Modify these options from False to True:

 DefaultGameMode
 <br>